 When you’re finished vacuuming, remove the vacuum cleaner bag and seal it inside a plastic bag.
 Throw the entire thing into the trash so that the fleas can’t return.

 Another great flea killer is a flea trap.
 Flea traps attract fleas and use glue-covered disks or papers to hold them in place.
 You simply pick up the trap and throw the entire thing away, fleas and all.
-It’s simple and easy way to kill fleas without using chemicals or pesticides inside your home.
+It’s a simple and easy way to kill fleas without using chemicals or pesticides inside your home.

 Add a Dehumidifier to Your Home